 Approach Considerations

-Patients with Wernicke encephalopathy present with altered mental status and other neurologic abnormalities.
-Careful history, physical examination, laboratory workup, and radiographic evaluation are essential to exclude other causes of central nervous system (CNS) dysfunction.
+Patients with WE present with altered mental status and other neurologic abnormalities.
+Obtaining a detailed patient history, performing a detailed physical examination with a focus on the neurological exam, laboratory workup, and radiographic evaluation are essential to exclude other causes of central nervous system (CNS) dysfunction.

-No specific laboratory test is available for diagnosing Wernicke encephalopathy.
-Wernicke encephalopathy is a clinical diagnosis, and normal electrolyte levels may give only false reassurance and delay therapy.
+No specific laboratory test is available for diagnosing WE.
+WE is a clinical diagnosis, and normal electrolyte levels may give only false reassurance and delay therapy.
 This is particularly the case when malnutrition is likely to be present.
 The motto should be "If in doubt, treat," as administration of thiamine does not pose potential harm.

-Moreover, neither a normal computed tomography (CT) scan of the brain nor a normal magnetic resonance imaging (MRI) scan rule out the presence of acute or chronic Wernicke-Korsakoff syndrome.[11]
+Moreover, neither a normal computed tomography (CT) scan nor a normal magnetic resonance imaging (MRI) scan of the brain rule out the presence of acute WE or chronic WKS.
+[13]

-Although Wernicke encephalopathy remains a clinical diagnosis with no characteristic abnormalities in diagnostic studies, the use of laboratory and radiographic tests remains important to exclude alternate or coexisting medical conditions.
+Although WE remains a clinical diagnosis with no characteristic abnormalities in diagnostic studies, the use of laboratory and radiographic tests remains important to exclude alternate or coexisting medical conditions.
 The patient’s history and initial evaluation guide the selection of these tests.

 Biomarkers